-• ARCH 6205 Urban Housing
+ARCH 6205 Affordable Housing Workshop

-- This course examines housing trends and patterns; supply and demand factors; housing policies; housing challenges (e.g., inequitable distribution, special needs, segregation/discrimination, and homelessness); sociological, demographic, and economic considerations; and the roles of planners and the public and private sectors. - In-person: Wednesday 2 pm 4:45 pm - This course is eligible for use toward the Cultural Studies Required Elective OR ARCH Elective OR Open Elective category
+- This course examines housing trends and patterns; supply and demand factors; housing policies; housing challenges (e.g., inequitable distribution, special needs, segregation/discrimination, and homelessness); sociological, demographic, and economic considerations; and the roles of planners and the public and private sectors.
+Recommended for students in Studio III or higher. - In-person: Wednesday 2 pm 4:45 pm - This course is eligible for use toward the Cultural Studies Required Elective OR ARCH Elective OR Open Elective category

-• ARCH 6231 Regionalisms & the Vernacular
+ARCH 6231 Regionalisms & the Vernacular